artiomAdam/ai-tagged-notes-nexus/README.md

-This ensures the application can load the model at runtime.
+otherwise, the application would crash on startup.
+The model was not